Woodside Park (Silver Spring, Maryland): Location

-The park
+Description

-Woodside Park is characterized by its park-like setting, including roads that followed the contours of the land, and not a grid, as well as a number of streams.
-Most of these streams, however, have been moved underground into pipes.
+Woodside Park is characterized by its park-like setting and roads that generally followed the contours of the land instead of a grid.

+It originally had a number of streams; most have been moved underground into pipes.

 The styles of homes in the neighborhood vary, with examples of most of the styles of residential architecture popular through the 20th century.

 The neighborhood maintains the Woodside Park Civic Association (WPCA), which publishes a monthly newsletter, called The Vo!ce from September through June.
 It also sponsors an "Oktoberfest" and Halloween with pumpkin carving and costumes in October, as well as an annual picnic in June.

 Woodside Park is home to an Orthodox Jewish community, centered around the Woodside Synagogue Ahavas Torah (WSAT) located on Georgia Avenue.
 The Woodside Synagogue is an Orthodox synagogue dating from 1974.
 All of the Woodside Park neighborhood is located within the Shepherd Park/Woodside Community Eruv, which encompasses most of incorporated Silver Spring and parts of Northwest DC.